n0rmski/projectH/Contigula_0ReadMe.txt

 BWA
 Picard tools

-The order of use is Reorder_pre, Condense, ScaffMaker I also added some example batch files we used for sorting, mapping etc.
+The order of use is Reorder_pre, ConDense, ScaffMaker I also added some example batch files we used for sorting, mapping etc.

 Process: